Darialyphia/clashing_destiny_v2/packages/client/src/tutorial/how-to-play.md

 ### Pass

 Passing makes the opponent the initiative player.
 If both players pass in a row.
 The turn ends.
+Once a player have passed, they will no longer get initiative this turn.
+They can, however, still react to their opponent's plays (by add cards to card chains, declaring a retaliation, etc...)

 ## Cards